CrowdDotDev/crowd.dev/README.md

 ## 🔒 Security

 We take security very seriously.
 If you come across any security vulnerabilities, please disclose them by sending an email to security@crowd.dev.
-We appreciate your help in making our platform as secure as possible and are committed to working with you to resolve any issues quickly and efficiently.
+We appreciate your help in making our platform as secure as possible and are committed to work with you to resolve any issues quickly and efficiently.

 ## 📞 Book a call